ironsoul0/ironsoul.me/src/posts/books.md

 I read about 40% of it and so far the book is interesting.
 Just interesting, it is not amazing or mind-blowing.
 Sometimes I feel the same things as the main hero and that makes me think a lot about my life.

 I feel a bit upset that this book was written by the person who was ~30 years old at the moment of writing.
 Is this really possible to describe feelings of 15 y. o. boy when you are 30?
 I do not know but I hope yes.

+**13.01.2020**

+I am really about to end this book but I do not have a feeling that I got the idea or message of the author.
+Overall, the story is very interesting and it was pretty joyful to get through all this journey with Charlie but I am a bit worried that I did not get the message.
+But who knows, maybe there is no message at all or I hope I will catch it when I will make it to the end.

+Cheers.